 Physical: Unexplained physical issues and discomfort, difficulty sleeping, having nightmares with violent content, or relying heavily on drugs and alcohol as a coping mechanism.

-Thus, spotting the subtle signs of hidden aggression is the first step to preventing harm.
-Remember, aggression isn’t all bad.
+Thus, spotting the subtle signs of repressed anger is the first step to preventing harm.
+Remember, anger isn’t all bad.
 It’s a primal human response meant to protect us.
 But when mishandled or stifled, it can lead to disastrous outcomes.

 In the words of Jung, If people can be educated to see the deprived side of their own natures, it may be hoped that they will also learn to understand and to love their fellow men better.

-Following the advice of Jung, we should investigate the roots of aggressive behavior instead of only addressing the external expressions of it.
-This can help us to recognize, understand, and manage aggression in a healthy way.
+Following Jung’s advice, we should investigate the roots of aggressive behavior instead of only addressing its external expressions.
+This can help us to recognize, understand, and healthily manage anger.